JDAI-CV/Down-to-the-Last-Detail-Virtual-Try-on-with-Detail-Carving/README.md

 sh train.sh
 ```

-## Citation
+## Related Publications
-If you find this code helpful, please cite our [paper](https://arxiv.org/abs/1912.06324):
+If you find this code helpful, please cite our paper:
 ```
 @inproceedings{detail2019,
   title={Down to the Last Detail: Virtual Try-on with Detail Carving},